Saint-Jean-de-Côle

 Saint-Jean-de-Côle ([sɛ̃ ʒɑ̃ də kol], literally Saint-Jean of Côle; Limousin: Sent Joan de Còla) is a commune in the Dordogne department in Nouvelle-Aquitaine in southwestern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 The Côle flows south-southwest through the middle of the commune and crosses the village.